metamath/lamp-guide/docs/index.md

 Metamath-lamp validates labels you use
 (it currently hypotheses and
-[will soon validate goals](https://github.com/expln/metamath-lamp/issues/81)), and it will show an error message if the id is in use in the current context.
+[will soon validate goals](https://github.com/expln/metamath-lamp/issues/81)), and it will show an error message if the label is in use in the current context.

 #### Easy proof of `syl`